-1 1 DESCRIPTION Approval of the 2019 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2019 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2019.
-PROPOSAL OF THE BOARD OF DIRECTORS The Board of Directors proposes that the 2019 Annual Report, including the audited consolidated financial statements for the year ended December 31 ("fiscal year") 2019, and the audited statutory financial statements for fiscal year 2019, be approved.
-BOARD RECOMMENDATION FOR 2 Discharge of the Members of the Board of Directors and the Executive Management Team from Liability for Activities During Fiscal Year 2019.
-The Board of Directors proposes that the members of the Board of Directors and Messrs.
-Jeremy D. Thigpen, Mark L. Mey, Keelan I. Adamson, who served as members of our Executive Management Team in 2019, be discharged from liability for activities during fiscal year 2019. √ FOR 3 Appropriation of Accumulated Loss for Fiscal Year 2019.
-The Board of Directors proposes that the accumulated loss of the Company be carried forward.
-APPROPRIATION OF ACCUMULATED LOSS Balance brought forward from previous years Net loss of the year (1,378,613) Total accumulated loss (7,274,826) APPROPRIATION OF ACCUMULATED LOSS Balance to be carried forward on this account (7,274,826) √ FOR 4 Increase in Total Number of Shares Authorized for Issuance.
-The Board of Directors proposes to increase the total number of shares that may be issued using the Company's authorized share capital to a maximum of 184,974,503 shares, with such authorization expiring on May 7, 2022. √ FOR 5 Election of 11 Directors, Each for a Term Extending Until Completion of the Next Annual General Meeting.
-The Board of Directors proposes that the following candidates be elected to the Board of Directors, each for a term extending until completion of the next annual general meeting. √ FOR
+ITEM DESCRIPTION PROPOSAL OF THE BOARD OF DI RECTORS BOARD RECOMMENDATION 1 Approval of the 2020 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2020 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2020.
+The Board of Directors proposes that the 2020 Annual Report, including the audited consolidated financial statements for the year ended December 31 ("fiscal year") 2020, and the audited statutory financial statements for fiscal year 2020, be approved. ✓ FOR 2 Discharge of the Members of the Board of Directors and the Executive Management Team from Liability for Activities During Fiscal Year 2020.
+The Board of Directors proposes th the Board of Directors and Messrs.
+Thigpen, Mark L. Mey and Keelan I served as members of our Executiv Team in 2020, be discharged from I during fiscal year 2020. 🖌 FOR 3 Appropriation of Accumulated Loss for Fiscal Year 2020 and Release of CHF 8.0 Billion of Statutory Capital Reserves from Capital Contribution and Allocation to Free Capital Reserves from Capital Contribution.
+The Board of Directors proposes th loss of the Company be carried forv of statutory capital reserves from ca be released and allocated to free ca capital contribution. ✓ FOR APPROPRIATION OF IN CHF ACCUMULATED LOSS Balance brought forward from THOUSANDS previous years (7,274,826) Net loss of the year (3,840,209) Total accumulated loss (11,115,035) APPROPRIATION OF ACCUMULATED LOSS Balance to be carried forward on this account (11,115,035)